jacobcollen/forts.-Airbean-API/README.md

 When starting the server with no db files, the products database will autofill.
 The database for users will insert a default admin and customer.

 Admin management: To obtain the JWT token, you need to log in with admin credentials using the login endpoint and copy the token provided in the response.
-This token will then be used in the Authorization header for the admin only requests.
+This token will then be used in the Authorization header for admin-only requests.

+## Authentication and Authorization

+For endpoints requiring authentication:

+**Authentication Type:** Bearer Token
+**Token:** `<your_jwt_token>`

+Endpoints requiring admin authorization are marked with (Admin only).

 ## User Operations

-### Create New Customer (Scroll for create admin documentation)
+### Create New Customer

 **Method:** POST
 **URL:** `http://localhost:3000/user/account`

 **Request Body (JSON):**
 ```JSON
 {
     "firstName": "Customer",